Way Off Broadway Dinner Theatre: Venue

 The theater is located in Frederick, Maryland, west of Baltimore and north of Washington, D.C.
 Since it opened, it has operated in the same location, in the Willowtree Plaza along Route 40, also known as Frederick’s "Golden Mile."
 A traditional proscenium style theater, Way Off Broadway serves a buffet meal to its audiences, who watch the show from their tables.
 The serving staff is made up of cast and crew members from the productions.

-WOB Entertainment

-On November 11, 2010, Way Off Broadway announced the formation of WOB Entertainment, a multi-faceted division to manage all of the company's activities outside of the theater.
-Designed to develop, produce, and present stage productions at venues outside of the Way Off Broadway Dinner Theatre, it offers theatrical consulting and operation services as well, both creative and managerial, to other arts and commercial organizations and companies.
-WOB Entertainment also acts as the agent and representative for all of the original works first produced at Way Off Broadway, including its interactive murder mysteries, holiday productions, and the Children's Theatre Collection.